BabySloth/Minesweeper/README.md

 # Minesweeper
 Minesweeper created in JavaFX with Java 8.
-All the enums and classes are in the same class to make it easier to compile and run.

 # How to run
 1. Download the repository.